-It is quite a known fact that many companies/startups do not pay much attention to this or do not take all type of costs into account before arriving at the cost of their product.
+It is quite a known fact that many companies/startups do not pay much attention to this or do not take all types of costs into account before arriving at the cost of their product.
 This could be a huge mistake.

 (the cost, company will incur even if you are not selling)

-- Company infrastructure / operating cost: you will need office space for employees to execute different operations, IT hardware & software/licenses, development tools, equipment for R&D, other common facilities, travel, entertainment, etc. facilities, all that will fall under this category.
+you will need office space for employees to execute different operations, IT hardware & software/licenses, development tools, equipment for R&D, other common facilities, travel, entertainment, etc. facilities, all that will fall under this category.

-- Staff cost: human resource required for various departments like R&D, components sourcing/purchase, sales, marketing, admin, HR, support, etc.
+Human resources required for various departments like R&D, components sourcing/purchase, sales, marketing, admin, HR, support, etc.

-- Standing Stock / Inventory Cost: generally, all companies will keep some units in stock in order to quickly respond to the demand from the market.
+Generally, all companies will keep some units in stock in order to quickly respond to the demand from the market.
 For very premium products it could be the made-to-order basis, where this component will not come into consideration.

 (the cost, the company will incur only when a product is in production and selling)

-- Bill of material: make a list of all the components which will be required to build one unit of your product and compute the cost.
+Make a list of all the components which will be required to build one unit of your product and compute the cost.
 This should include electronic components, enclosure, software license fees, etc.

-- Manufacturing or production cost: if you are using an external company for manufacturing your product, they will charge for assembling, quality inspection and testing.
+If you are using an external company for manufacturing your product, they will charge for assembling, quality inspection and testing.
 If you are doing all in-house then also you will incur all these costs in the form of fixed cost as staff cost, infrastructure cost.

-- Variable staff cost: Additional human resource required if production increases.
+Additional human resources required if production increases.

-- Product promotion cost: like social media / offline paid promotions, the cost involved to participate in some events or expos, marketing collateral.
+Marketing/Promotion costs like social media / offline paid promotions, the cost involved to participate in some events or expos, marketing collateral.
 This usually becomes part of the marketing cost but only comes into the picture once you start promoting the product.

-- Product packaging: packaging creates the first impression on the customers and adds quite a bit of cost to the product cost.
+Packaging creates the first impression on the customers and adds quite a bit of cost to the product cost.

 Sometimes it is not easy to calculate how much we are spending on various things/services per unit of our product sale.
 One way to calculate would be by considering all those costs at an annual basis and then divide it by the number of units sold in a year.
 If you are just starting and have not sold enough, you have to make an estimate.

-How to think about reducing the cost
+How to think about cost reduction

 The general way would be to first find fixed vs. variable cost % distribution, per unit cost %, etc., whichever is more find ways to cut down cost looking at various possible ways and it’s consequences.